 Internally Generate Sync Requests

-The probes can internally generate sync requests at period intervals driven by a count of clock cycles (noc_clk) or ATB valid cycles transmitted.
-The CS_TRACE_SYNC_CFG register controls this behavior with an enable bit, and counter reset value, and a mode select that chooses whether to count clock cycles or transmitted ATB cycles.
-When enabled, a decrementing counter is reset with the reset value from the configuration register, and when it reaches zero an internal sync request is generated.
+The probes can internally generate sync requests at period intervals driven by a count of clock cycles (noc_clk) or ATB valid bytes transmitted.
+The CS_TRACE_SYNC_CFG register controls this behavior with an enable bit, and counter reset value, and a mode select that chooses whether to count clock cycles or transmitted ATB bytes.
+When enabled, a decrementing counter is reset with the reset value from the configuration register, and when it reaches zero (or >= ATB width # of bytes if counting ATB bytes) an internal sync request is generated.
 This is combined with the captured SYNCREQM signal to be handled the same way as an externally signaled sync request would be.

 Error Conditions Signaled by STP MERR Packets